hnykda/drone-converter/README.md

 This converts old 0.8 `.drone.yml` to a version 1.0 variant (or close to it).

 According to [this](https://discourse.drone.io/t/conversion-of-drone-yml-from-0-8-to-1-0/4670?u=kotrfa)
 you should use `drone convert`.
-Unfortunately, this tool can't handle some of the yaml's features such as `<<: *anchor` or escaping in commands.
-This tool can be used as a complementary to that one.
+Unfortunately, that tool can't handle some of the yaml's features such as `<<: *anchor` or escaping in commands.
+This tool can be used as a complementary to the original one.
+I had to do some manual adjustments by hand anyway.

 # usage
 Install deps by: